What is Prostatic Artery Embolisation?

 What is Recovery Like?

-Following your PAE, you will be given a prescription for antibiotics and advised to take painkillers and anti-inflammatory medication.
-Exercise, heavy lifting, and intercourse should be avoided for about a week following the procedure, and you may experience some tiredness and burning pain when passing urine in the next few days.
-These symptoms usually settle in around a week.
+Following your Prostatic Artery Embolisation, you will be given a prescription for antibiotics and advised to take painkillers and anti-inflammatory medication.
+You'll need to take a week of rest and avoid exercise, heavy lifting, and intercourse, and you may experience some tiredness and burning pain when passing urine in the next few days.
+These symptoms usually settle after a week or so.

 Who Can Undergo PAE?